aiotgroup/XRF55-repo/readme_for_video_users.md

 ### 1. Split RGB, Depth and IR images into 5s clips

-As mentioned in Notes, the Kinect .mkv video is not segmented and rearranged, you need to execute [image_split.py](./hardware%20tutorial/Kinect/image_split.py) script to split the image, just modify the corresponding input and output file paths.
+As mentioned above, the Kinect .mkv video is not segmented and rearranged, you need to execute [image_split.py](./hardware%20tutorial/Kinect/image_split.py) script to split the image, just modify the corresponding input and output file paths.

 ### 2. Rearrange RGB, Depth and IR images